The Perfect Valentine for Students

 Setting up the Valentine for Students

-I suggest choosing 5-10 coupons that you think your students would enjoy and will work well in your classroom.
-Simply print and copy the pages for the coupons you want to use.
+Every classroom is different.
+While some of the coupons will work wonders in one classroom, others may work best in another classroom.
+Start by choosing 5-10 coupons you know your students will enjoy.
+Next, simply print and copy the pages for the coupons you want to use.
 After cutting out the coupons, stack them together with the cover and staple them along the side.
-You could also punch a hole and place them on a binder ring!
+You can also punch a hole and place them on a binder ring!

-Add each student’s name to the front cover, and voila – a student Valentine your kids will go crazy for.
+Add each student’s name to the front cover, and voila—a Valentine for students that keeps on giving!
 I mean, who doesn’t love a No Homework Pass?
-You could probably fill the book with just that coupon and have really happy students!
+Honestly, you could probably fill the book with just that coupon and have really happy students!

 How to Redeem the Valentine for Students

-These coupons aim to provide a fun treat for your students – not to add lots of extra work for you.
-Here are some basic rules to share with your students before they start redeeming their coupons.
+These coupons aim to provide a fun treat for your students—not to add extra work for the teacher.
+To ensure a smooth redemption process, here are some basic rules teachers should share with students.

 Coupon Rules